MikeKneeB/quartz-site/content/Salvage Union - Ashkar/Adventures/7 Heart of Ash.md

 At alert level 5 or more the manufactury is producing an AR Ultra Drone, which it will complete in an hour.

+If the power plant in [[#11.10 Main Hall]] is repaired, it can produce things much quicker.

 - West to [[#3.5 Corridor]]
 - East to [[#4.2 Manufacturing Operations]]
 - South to Exterior Walkway to [[#5.2 Orrery Main Chamber]]